Atmospheric Physics (Prof. Ulrike Lohmann)

 Group overview

 Professor Lohmann's group focuses on the formation and evolution of clouds with a special interest on ice crystals and aerosol-cloud interactions.
-This is done by improving the simulations of clouds for weather and climate, lab experiments on ice crystal formation and field experiments, the latest of which evolve around using clouds as a natural laboratory as funded by the ERC CLOUDLAB project.
+This is done by improving the simulations of clouds for weather and climate, lab and field experiments on ice crystal formation, the latest of which evolve around using clouds as a natural laboratory as funded by the ERC CLOUDLAB project.

 A series of interviews and documentaries exists that explain the goals of our research.
 They can be found on our media page.